elasticio/elasticio.github.io/_guides/deploying-with-ksonnet.md

 > Kubernetes is an open source container orchestration tool developed by Google.
 [Source code in GitHub](https://github.com/kubernetes/kubernetes).

-Kubernetes or K8s for short is an open source toolkit for building a fault-tolerant, scalable platform designed to automate and centrally manage [containerized applications](https://www.techradar.com/news/what-is-container-technology).
+Kubernetes is an open source toolkit for building a fault-tolerant, scalable platform designed to automate and centrally manage [containerized applications](https://www.techradar.com/news/what-is-container-technology).

-The platform itself can be deployed within almost any infrastructure – in the local network, server cluster, data center, any kind of cloud – public (Google Cloud, Microsoft Azure, AWS, etc.), private, hybrid, or even over the combination of these methods.
+The platform itself can be deployed within almost any infrastructure – into any working Kubernetes cluster (manually installed into private infrastructure) in the local network, server cluster, data center, any kind of cloud – public (Google Kubernetes Engine, Azure Kubernetes Service, Amazon Elastic Container Service for Kubernetes, etc.), private, hybrid, or even over the combination of these methods.

 ### Kubernetes Architecture